All Episodes

 I definitely point toward the possibility of one of two things.

-Either that man was once here before, and maybe many times, here and gone, Or that there was intervention from elsewhere.
+Either that man was once here before, and maybe many times here and gone, or that there was intervention from elsewhere.

 And the more we discover, the more it seems to point in one of those two directions, both of which will shatter paradigms.

-Hi Art, this is Joanne from Cape Girardeau, Missouri.
+This is Joanne from Cape Dorado, Missouri.

 All right, the home of Rush Limbaugh.